BhumikP/google-keep-clone/README.md

 - Using SSH URL
 - Using github CLI

- One of the way is using HTTP/HTTPS URL `git clone https://github.com/BhumikP/google-keep-clone.git` .
+ One of the way is using HTTP/HTTPS URL `git clone https://github.com/BhumikP/google-keep-clone.git`

 ### Install dependencies
- - Run `npm install` to install all dependencies related to project
+ - Run `npm install` to install all dependencies of project

 ### Run the Project
 - Run Project using `npm run dev`

+You can find the hostel vercel link [here](https://google-keep-clone-ebon.vercel.app/notes)

 ## What's Included in the Project?